Maximize Your Staffing Firm’s Valuation: Strategies in Staffing

 - Training Programs – Either internal or external training programs help develop your staff and make your company more successful and valuable.
 Associations like the American Staffing Association (ASA) and Staffing Industry Analysts (SIA) offer training and certification programs that provide enhanced capabilities and industry knowledge to your staff.
 Consultants in the industry offer management and sales training that help improve the effectiveness of your organization as well as often-needed techniques or guidelines to improve and accelerate sales and revenue.
 Further, many of the university business schools offer executive-level education that can help advance your management team’s ability to manage and motivate your employees.
 A robust program, either internally or with outsourced consultants, aids in the development of the organization, its success and value.

 - Effective Recruiting Infrastructure – All things being equal in our economy, sales is often the competitive advantage for most staffing firms.
-But, at the heart of our industry, recruiting effectiveness is often a differentiating factor.
+But, at the heart of our industry, recruiting effectiveness is often a differentiating factor we’re here to provide temp jobs.
 Recruiting is the core of the organization and customers will judge us by the quality of the employees we provide.
 During a tight labor market, recruiting becomes a primary tool for developing a competitive advantage … the ability to fill open orders or “reqs” swiftly, efficiently, and with great candidates.
 Now more than ever, there are tools that allow us to interact and engage candidates and recruit them into our company.
 The ability to attract, engage, and retain candidates is a critical component to our success.
 And, while these tools (and their integration into advanced ATS systems) are critical, the recruiting process must be thoughtful and well-managed.
 Being able to utilize all the tools and available process to recruit can add tremendously to the value of your firm.

 - Risk Management Program– For those staffing firms with a heavy blend of light industrial business, an effective risk management and safety program is essential.
 A historically low “mod rate” and claims history may prove to be a deciding factor as to the valuation of your firm, its price, and indeed if the company is “sell-able”.
 Investors often shy-away from staffing agencies with high trending mods or lacking a robust risk management program.
 Why?
 It may indicate poor client selection, a poor risk management program, and the mod and workers’ compensation rates can have a company-wide effect on profitability.
+Breaking news and COVID-19 update.
+Obviously risk management has taken on a new meaning since the pandemic.
+Now “risk management” includes a large dose of mitigation and safety.
+Related to this, you may read through a summary of staffing trends for 2021.
+It’s a quick read but highlights some of the changes driven by technology and the COVID-19 outbreak.

 What Makes Your Staffing Agency Less Valuable?